Zeden19/smash-mapping-2.0/ideas.md

 100 players) (use math)
 • More games, like overwatch, league of legends, fortnite (and changee the name up at that point)
 • Paid advertising (either like a board at the top that shows tournaments, and/or special icon animation)
-• "Drag and search" where someone can select a radius and drag around to search within that area
-• City Search with a radius selector (this might use up a lot of tokens so consider a "city database")
 • Account system (useful to get this set up now rather than later) (apply benifits)
 • get that stupid domain fixed (smashmapping.com)
 • Special icons for certified majors